-Labor Day might be the best time to buy a mattress: Here are all the sales going on right now
+Labor Day might be the best time to buy a mattress: Here are the sales going on now

 Nectar

 Nectar takes its warranty to the next level.
-Forget one-year, ten-years or even a lifetime.
+Forget one year, 10 years, or even a lifetime.
 No, Nectar offers a forever warranty, so as long as the mattress is around, Nectar will take care of it.
 Plus, when you buy a mattress, you get a 365-night home trial, so you've got a full year to decide if the memory foam mattress is the right fit for you.

 - This weekend, Nectar is offering $100 off and two free memory foam pillows when you purchase a mattress.